Forest Stewardship Council: Purpose

 The FSC's stated mission is to "promote environmentally appropriate, socially beneficial, and economically viable management of the world's forests".
+It claims that forests managed to its standards offer benefits to both local and wider communities, and these are said to include cleaner air and water, and a contribution to mitigating the effects of climate change.
+FSC addresses issues such as illegal logging, deforestation and global warming and some reports indicate positive effects on economic development, environmental conservation, poverty alleviation, and social and political empowerment.

 To this end, the body has published a global strategy with five goals: